-At \$20,798,500, the Transit and Transportation Program is 25% of the budget.
-Major changes to the Program budget task include a decrease of approximately \$2.1 million in the Regional Transit Technology budget with the anticipated completion of the AVL system.
-The Senior and Disabled Transportation Services budget increased \$154,100 largely due to the increased costs for consultant services for certifying Ventura County residents.
-The Transit Grant Administration budget decreased approximately \$1.5 million with the completion of pass-through projects.
-It is anticipated that this budget will increase with the final budget for new pass-through projects.
-The VCTC Intercity budget decreased approximately \$4.2 million with the completion of the new bus purchases offset by depreciation expenses.
+At \$29,684,200, the Transit and Transportation Program is 38% of the budget.
+Major changes to the Program budget task include a decrease of approximately \$2.17 million in the Regional Transit Technology budget with the anticipated completion of the AVL system.
+The Senior and Disabled Transportation Services budget increased \$102,600 largely due to the increased costs for consultant services for certifying Ventura County residents.
+The Transit Grant Administration budget increased approximately \$5.4 million with the addition of pass-through projects.
+The VCTC Intercity budget decreased approximately \$4.37 million with the completion of the new bus purchases offset by depreciation expenses.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 10-Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 10 - Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.